 The Psalm sings to us from an ancient world steeped in Hermetic philosophy.
 First, all “that which is above” sings praise to the one God:

-O PRAISE the Lord from the heavens: praise him in the heights. – Psalm 148:1 (Coverdale)
+Praise the LORD from the heavens; praise him in the heights. - Ps 148:1 (RNJB)

 All spirits and celestial elements begin to sing, voices rising upward through each sphere of the Ptolemaic cosmos: first the angelic host governing our sublunary realm, then the wandering planets nearest to mortals (sun and moon), ascending through the zodiac (stars and light), finally reaching beyond the very firmament of fixed stars beneath God's feet (all ye heavens, and ye waters that are above the heavens).